t3-org/t3/docs/general/next_steps.md

 - [ ] sync filter with the url (to be able to share and open the tickets page with specific filters)
 - [ ] In the edit link of matrix plugin, add filter to the url to show that ticket on the page.
 - [ ] Add search-help doc on the search input.
+- [ ] Dispatch ticket changes to channels as async jobs.

 ### spam feature